RedwoodSoftware/MFT_Server_Docker/README.md

 ## How to Deploy

 **Run the Docker Compose**:
-Find a working directory on your server where you'd like to configure the next items out of.
+Find a working directory on your server where you'd like to configure the next items.
 For our purposes here I'll use a working directory called:

 **/home/user/mft/**